The most common cause of EPI in adults, CP is a chronic inflammatory disease of the pancreas.

-Diabetes is a disease of the endocrine part of the pancreas.
-People with diabetes have trouble producing or using insulin, a hormone that helps control blood sugar.
+People with diabetes have trouble producing or using insulin, a hormone that is produced by the pancreas that helps control blood sugar.
 Some people with diabetes (type I and type IIIC) may also have EPI.
-Talk to your doctor for additional information.

 Certain surgeries to the stomach or intestines may affect how pancreatic digestive enzymes break down food.
 This can lead to EPI.